footcricket05/CampusNetSim/README.md

 3. Dive into the `Smart Campus (DHCP) Report.pdf` for an in-depth understanding of the project's objectives, outcomes, and the significant role played by DHCP within the simulation.

+## Accessing IoT Devices 📱💻

+To monitor and run the simulation for IoT devices within Cisco Packet Tracer, please use the following credentials:

+- **Username**: shaurya
+- **Password**: shaurya

 ## Contributing 🤝

 We enthusiastically welcome contributions and feedback from the community.
 If you have ideas for improving the Smart Campus Simulation Project or would like to collaborate, please open an issue or submit a pull request.
 We value your input and collaboration.

 ## License 📜

 This project is open-source and is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it in accordance with the terms of the license.